PlayEveryWare/eos_plugin_for_unity/docs/easy_anticheat_configuration.md

 4) Set `Path to EAC private key` and `Path to EAC Certificate` to the private and public keys you previosuly downloaded, respectively.
 5) (Recommended) Set `Path to EAC splash image` to a 800x450 PNG that will display in the EAC launcher.
 6) (Optional)
-    1) If you want to customize the config for EAC integrity tool, you can copy the default config from `Packages/Epic Online Services Plugin for Unity/Editor/Standalone/anticheat_integritytool.cfg` to your desired location, customize it, and set `Path to EAC Integrity Tool Config` to the new file.
+    1) If you want to customize the config for the EAC integrity tool, you can copy the default config from `Packages/Epic Online Services Plugin for Unity/Editor/Standalone/anticheat_integritytool.cfg` to your desired location, customize it, and set `Path to EAC Integrity Tool Config` to the new file.
     2) If you've downloaded the integrity tool yourself and want to use that, the path can be set via `Path to EAC Integrity Tool`.

 If the integrity tool was configured incorrectly, the Anti-Cheat interface should print a warning message after EOS initialization.